-And that’s what makes the customer data platform such a valuable commodity for brands today.
+And that’s what makes the CDP such a valuable commodity for brands today.

-Each and every individual has her own unique reasons for buying from a brand: convenience, price, quality, reviews — the list of factors that influence consumer purchases is a long one.
+Each individual has her own unique reasons for buying from a brand: convenience, price, quality, reviews — the list of factors that influence consumer purchases is a long one.

-There are plenty of ways for modern marketing teams to discover what causes their most valuable customers — those with high average order values or frequent purchases — to keep coming back.
+There are many ways for marketers to discover what causes their most valuable customers — those with high average order values or frequent purchases — to keep coming back.

-But your best bet to understand what leads to satisfied buyers — and, in turn, indicators as to whether your company has a customer-centric culture — is to examine their customer journeys:
+But your best bet to understand what creates satisfied buyers — and indicators as to whether your brand has a customer-centric culture — is to track their customer journeys: